opspawn/ops-core/Workspace/23-opspawn/4-v2/ops-core/memory-bank/progress.md

 ## 3. Current Status Overview
 - **Overall:** Core functionalities for lifecycle management and workflow orchestration are implemented with agent state checking and comprehensive custom exception handling.
 API endpoints for interaction are available, now with centralized middleware for logging and error handling.
 Webhook mechanism for AgentKit integration implemented and tested (requires AgentKit fixes from issue #1).
 A basic Python SDK (`opscore_sdk/`) and a CLI (`opscore_cli/`) are available.
 Unit tests and mock integration tests passing. **Real integration tests (Task 4.2) are blocked.**
-- **Blockers/Dependencies:** Task 4.2 is blocked by an internal 500 error in Ops-Core's `GET /v1/opscore/agent/{agent_id}/state` endpoint.
-Requires investigation of Ops-Core logs.
+- **Blockers/Dependencies:** Task 4.2 is blocked because the agent registered via the AgentKit webhook is not found by the `GET /state` endpoint within the test timeout (test receives 404s).
+Requires investigation of the webhook processing and storage interaction.

 ## 4. Known Issues
-- **Task 4.2 Blocker:** Ops-Core returns 500 Internal Server Error on `GET /v1/opscore/agent/{agent_id}/state` during real integration tests.
+- **Task 4.2 Blocker:** Integration test `test_real_agentkit_workflow.py` times out waiting for agent registration via webhook (receives 404s on GET /state).
 - **`httpx` Deprecation Warnings:** 6 warnings in `tests/test_middleware.py` related to `TestClient` instantiation (Task B7).
 - Test coverage for `logging_config.py`, `models.py`, `agentkit_client.py`, and `workflow.py` needs review/improvement.
 - Task queue (`workflow._task_queue`) is still in-memory.